bartekmat/KtorRestApi/README.md

-sample rest api for practice purposes
+Sample rest api for practice purposes.
+The objective was to play around with different libraries and concepts

-Frameworks and libraries used
+Frameworks and libraries used so far
 - Ktor
 - Jwt Authentication
 - Exposed